ZakariaBrahimi/SenaResearch/README.md

 ## Contributions

-We welcome contributions from the open-source community to enhance and improve Sena Research.
-If you're interested in contributing, please check out our [GitHub repository](https://github.com/your-repo) and follow our contribution guidelines.
+I welcome contributions from the open-source community to enhance and improve Sena Research.
+If you're interested in contributing, please check out the email below and follow our contribution guidelines.

 ## Contact Us

-For any inquiries or feedback, feel free to reach out to us at [contact@sena-research.com](mailto:contact@sena-research.com).
+For any inquiries or feedback, feel free to reach out to us at [brahimi.zakaria.abdessamed@gmail.com](mailto:brahimi.zakaria.abdessamed@gmail.com).

-Thank you for choosing Sena Research to support your academic journey!